FAQs

 Not at this time.
 The utilities are free examples of converting standard file formats to alternative standard file formats compatible with EVE.
 As such alternative tools could be sourced by the user for Linux and MAC.

 Yes.
 They will be treated as separate objects.
-The only limitation is the files must be small enough to fit in the memory (FT80X: 256kBytes, FT81X: 1MBytes)
+The only limitation is that the files must be small enough to fit in the memory (FT80X: 256kBytes, FT81X: 1MBytes)

 No. The output is dependent upon MikroE libraries allowing for an integrated, single source solution to application development.